 inclement weather interrupts any match, it may be completed at the discretion

-Pennant players must be dressed in the correct attire to comply with GDBA
+pennant players and manager must be dressed in correct attire to comply with

-coloured shirts registered with and approved by the GDBA shall be worn and must
+Club coloured shirts registered with and approved by the GDBA shall be worn and

 members of a side shall wear trousers or shorts that are the same colour and

-entry fee for each Pennant side shall be determined at the September GDBA Board
+The entry fee for round play shall be determined at the September GDBA Board

-of National Accredited Umpires/Measurers: The Host Club Games Director or
+Provision of National Accredited Umpires/Measurers – The host Club Games

-DURING MATCH.
-Any accredited coach must inform the umpire of his
+COACHING DURING MATCH – Any accredited coach must inform the Umpire of his

-name and the player he intends to coach, 30 minutes prior to the start of the
+name and the player he intends to coach, thirty minutes prior to the start of the

 male bowlers who are financial members of an affiliated GDBA Club and